ThisisBankole/newsApp/README.md

 # newsApp
-An app that fetches local news from a news API
+An iOS app that fetches local news from a news API